westwerk/contao-gulp-boilerplate/README.md

 ### Installing & including JS files

 You'll probably want to include additional external JS files in your project.
-First, search using Bower (`bower search`) and install via bower if your library/package/... is on there (see [Additional Bower assets]/(https://github.com/westwerk-ac/contao-gulp-boilerplate#additional-bower-assets).
+First, search using Bower (`bower search`) and install via bower if your library/package/... is on there (see [Additional Bower assets](#additional-bower-assets).
 If you can't install via Bower or it's a custom script, follow this example:

 * Let's say you want to add awesomeBlink.js to your project.
 Put the file in `files/theme/js/vendor/`
 * Update `files/theme/js/main.js`: